 ====================

-Sometimes the text_id are converted to a readable message by the tool and sometimes not.
-In the case above we need to look for the meaning of the text_id-s on Beckhoffs website.
+Sometimes the text_id values are converted to readable messages by the tool, and sometimes not.
+In the case above, we need to look up the text_id values on Beckhoff’s website.

 Searching the web for the slave type and error code normally gives you the information: